anuj342/anuj342/README.md

 # 💫 About Me:
 Hi!
 I'm Anuj, a B.tech CSIT student specializing in cybersecurity.
-I love combining cybersecurity and full-stack development to make secure, scalable web apps.
-Hunting vulnerabilities, building scanners, and automating recon are my jam.
-I believe in learning by doing and breaking (my own) stuff to learn.<br>I'm currently building Multi‑Cloud IAM Policy Visualizer which cross-checks all the permissions and privilges given to a user thus preventing a common risk of privilege escalation and solving a real-world issue.<br>
+Passionate about solving problems at the intersection of Machine Learning, Cloud Computing, Automation, Networking, and Cybersecurity.
+I love building scalable, secure, and intelligent systems that bridge data-driven intelligence with robust infrastructure.<br>

 ## 🌐 Socials: